Things to do

 Queensland Pioneer Steam Railway is a preserved railway experience, allowing younger ones to marvel at the bygone era with a steam train ride.
 Hop on board an immaculate vintage wooden carriage during the weekend services and learn more about the city’s mining history.
 The kids will love it!

-Archery tag is available at the National Paintball Fields in Ipswich.
-It’s a game played similar to dodgeball but with bows and patented foam-tipped arrows.
-Suitable for 10 years and over.
-Paintball makes a great family outing for those with teenagers (15 years and older), especially if they haven’t done the dishes!
+Paintball is available at Tactical Op Paintball in Ipswich.
+Paintball makes a great family outing for those with teenagers, especially if they haven’t done the dishes!

 Ipswich Art Gallery